Machinery

 What is the current position of the machinery industry?

-The machinery industry faces significant challenges amidst the struggling global economy in 2023.
-Inflationary pressures on critical commodities like steel and aluminium are placing strains on profit margins, while high interest rates are limiting customers’ capacity to finance large machinery purchases.
+The machinery industry faces significant challenges amidst the struggling global economy in 2024.
+Inflationary pressures on critical commodities like steel and aluminum are placing strains on profit margins, while high interest rates are limiting customers’ capacity to finance large machinery purchases.
 Although supply chain disruptions are gradually easing, they still weigh heavily on the industry’s operations.
-Moreover, the persistent shortage of skilled labour remains an ongoing concern, adding to the complexities faced by the sector.
+Moreover, the persistent shortage of skilled labor remains an ongoing concern, adding to the complexities faced by the sector.

 E-learning course